gridlocdev/lua-beginners-guide/README.md

 A **variable** in computer programming is used to store information inside a computer program.
 Each value that you can give to a variable has a **data type**, which is a term that describes what type of data is stored into a variable.

-Lua is a _dynamically typed_ programming language, meaning you don't need to explicitly say what type of data a variable should contain and the Lua compiler will interpret the type for you.
+Lua is a _dynamically typed_ programming language, meaning you don't need to explicitly say what type of data a variable should contain and the Lua interpreter will figure out the type for you.

 ### Strings